A desk of someone who manages payroll

 Digitizing your records and keeping backups can significantly reduce the burden of manually storing files upon files in your office.

-5) Time Savings
+5) Time savings

 When you manage payroll correctly and efficiently — or hire another company to do it for you — your business saves time that can be better spent on more important, strategic objectives.